mateusas96/mamos/README.md

 ## Quick info

--   Created using React typescript
+-   Created using React typescript and Tailwind
 -   For now website is only in Lithuanian language
 -   Hosted using GH Pages